-Thrush is an infection of the mouth caused by a fungus.
+Thrush is an infection of the mouth.
 It usually begins on the tongue and inside of the cheeks, and spread to the roof of the mouth, gums, tonsils, and throat.

 |Copyright © Nucleus Medical Media, Inc.|

 Thrush is caused by a fungus.
 The immune system can normally fight off this fungus but the fungus can grow and spread if the immune system is weakened.